loukos-scheffer/Learnera/doc/sprint0/competition.md

 All of the above products focus to much on connecting people around the world while our product is more concerned with creating a tight knit community.
 The users for our product are small business owners who may not have enough money for high monthly/yearly fee services.

-Our goal is to build profesional relationships that will benefit everyone while our competitors are more focused on numbers rather than the benefit of the general user.